-In London, England, love blooms between an American college student, named Lisa, and a British glaciologist, named Matt, where over the next few months in between attending rock concerts, the two lovers have intense sexual encounters.
+In London, love blooms between an American college student, named Lisa, and an English scientist, named Matt.
+Over the next few months, between attending rock concerts, they have different kinds of sexual intercourse with each other.

 A failed London musician meets once a week with a woman for a series of intense sexual encounters to get away from the realities of life.
 But when he begins inquiring about her, it puts their relationship at risk.

 Numerous New York City dwellers come to the exclusive club Shortbus to work out problems in their sexual relationships.
 Rob and Sophia are a happily married couple, except for the fact that she has never experienced sexual climax.
 This irony follows her to work because she is a couples counselor who frequently has to deal with the sexual issues other couples have.
 Two of her patients are Jamie and James, a gay couple who have been monogamous for five years and counting.
 James wants to bring other men in to the relationship, and his own history with depression may hint at an ulterior motive.
 Ceth (pronounced Seth) may be the perfect addition to their family, but Caleb, a voyeur from across the street, may have his own ideas about that.
 Sophia visits Severin, a dominatrix with secrets of her own to reveal.Written by

 (at around 56 mins) Caleb is sitting in a chair in the background when Jamie asks James if James still loves him.
 In a reaction shot, Caleb is standing in a doorway.
 See more »

 219 of 269 people found this review helpful.

 Was this review helpful to you?